supermemo-wiki/SuperMemoAssistant.Wiki/docs/dev/plugin-dev-guide-2-the-essentials.md

 ##### Wozniator2020Plugin.cs

-The `Wozniator2020` class implemented in this file has a **pivotal role**: it inherits from the `SMAPluginBase` class which defines the essential properties and methods that makes up a SMA Plugin.
+The `Wozniator2020` class implemented in this file has a **pivotal role**: it inherits from the `SMAPluginBase` class which defines the essential properties and methods that make up a SMA Plugin.
 Let's take a closer look.

 > [!NOTE] You can find the full documentation for `SMAPluginBase` [here](plugin-dev-refm-smapluginbase.md).